 A few unsatisfied customers express frustration over delays, confusion with paperwork, and problems with the Knock home valuation compared to independent valuations.
 However, most negative Knock Bridge Loan reviews were posted in 2024 or earlier.

 Satisfied customers praise Knock's excellent and timely customer service.
-Many customers expressed that they were kept informed throughout the process and that representatives would “go above and beyond” to take care of problems.
+Many customers expressed that they were kept informed throughout the process and that representatives acted quickly to facilitate a smooth transaction.

 I received assistance from Trisha Schmidt, specifically on a Friday evening when we were not able to proceed on the computer because we were not able to complete the documents and the system would stop.
 Trisha worked with us, after hours, assigned new passwords for us and stayed with us on the phone, until we were able to complete the application documents needed for closing.
 We could not have done it without her.